 Beet tops and stems are edible as well.
 You can saute them, add them to casseroles, use them to fill savory baked goods, and to make veggie patties.

 Preserving beets – beets can be canned in the pressure canner.
-You can dry beets and make beet chips in the oven in a similar way to how we make apple chips.
+You can dry beets and make beet chips in the oven in a similar way to how we make apple chips or you can dehydrate beets in the dehydrator.
 I also love fermenting beets!
 It’s super simple and fun and it’s a great way to keep the beets fresh.
 And, you can also find many recipes for pickled beets.

 Freezing beet tops – if you want to store beet tops I suggest steaming them until they wilt, squeeze as much liquid from them as possible, measure, and place in a ziplock bag in the freezer.
 I show you how I do the exact same thing with spinach leaves in this short video.